utkuboduroglu/mailatex/README.md

 	* If you do not have git installed in your machine, you can use the green 'Clone or download' button instead.

 ## Usage:
-1. Create a mail.md file inside the repository's directory.
+1. Create an `.md` file inside the repository's directory.
-2. Fill mail.md with the body of your message, following [standard markdown rules](https://learnxinyminutes.com/docs/markdown/), except for when inserting LaTeX characters and/or environments.
+2. Fill the `.md` file with the body of your message, following [standard markdown rules](https://learnxinyminutes.com/docs/markdown/), except for when inserting LaTeX characters and/or environments.
 Then, wrap your LaTeX code with $ if you want to make it inline, or with $$ if you want it to be a proper environment.
 	* As an example, if you want to create an align environment, you would do:

 		```